General Retail Award Rates 2025/26: Pay Scales & Penalties

 - Keep Award interpretation consistent across sites

-- Use payroll integration with systems like Xero and MYOB to help streamline payroll processing
+- Use payroll integration with systems like Xero and MYOB to help simplify payroll processing

 Payroll risk by business type